milot-dev/sql-data-warehouse-project/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
-│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+├── docs/                               # Project documentation and architecture details │   ├── data_architecture.png           # PNG file shows the project's architecture
 │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
+│   ├── data_flow.png                   # PNG file for the data flow diagram
-│   ├── data_models.drawio              # Draw.io file for data models (star schema)
+│   ├── data_models.png                 # PNG file for data models (star schema)
+│   ├── data_integration.png            # PNG file to see how tables are related CRM, ERP.
 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
 ├── scripts/                            # SQL scripts for ETL and transformations